openjdk/valhalla/doc/testing.md

 #### VALUE_CLASS_PLUGIN

 Enables the `ValueClassPlugin` javac plugin when compiling and running JTReg tests.
+This is a **temporary mode** intended for use while value classes (JEP 401) are a preview feature.
+The long-term plan is to replace classes annotated with `@jdk.test.lib.valueclass.AsValueClass` with plain `value class` declarations once value classes are finalized.

-This mode is intended for testing Valhalla value classes (JEP 401) with test sources that can also compile and run as regular identity classes.
+In the meantime, this mode allows test sources to compile and run as either value classes or regular identity classes without source-level changes.

 When set to any non-empty value, the following options are appended to every JTReg invocation: